-I’m so glad you are considering pre-marital counseling to get your marriage off to a healthy start.
+I’m so glad you are considering pre-marital counseling to get your marriage off to a vibrant start.
 You will receive the wisdom of 40 years of research on what creates masters and disasters of marriage.

 When you give yourselves the gift of pre-marital counseling, you will build a strong foundation from the very beginning so you can avoid the misery that leads to broken marriages.

-Hold Me Tight by Dr. Sue Johnson.
+- Hold Me Tight by Dr. Sue Johnson.
 Based on Attachment Theory

-Seven Principles for Making Marriage Work, 2015 revision by Dr. John Gottman
+- Seven Principles for Making Marriage Work, 2015 revision by Dr. John Gottman

-Want to get started?
+Ready to get started?

-Contact me, Benita A. Esposito, for a complementary 10-minute interview.
-I look forward to talking with you soon.
+Contact me, Benita A. Esposito, for a complimentary 10-minute Discovery Call.